 The United States Constitution is the oldest codified constitution of any sovereignty in existence.
 There are older constitutions for smaller forms of governments, for example the state of Massachusetts.
 When you consider sovereign independent states, the United States has the oldest.

 For those of you who have never considered it, this is a big deal.
 This supports that our form of government works.
 Think about the famous French Revolution which started just after the American Revolution.
-Since then, France has had seventeen different forms of government compared to our one.
+Since then, France has had seventeen different forms of government compared to one for the United States.
 One of the French Constitutions lasted just 21 days.

-From my knowledge, among the major countries, our Constitution is the only one that is a "Negative Rights Constitution."
-Simply, our government doesn't give rights to people.
+From my knowledge, among the major countries, our Constitution is the only one that is a “Negative Rights Constitution.”
+Simply, our government doesn’t give rights to people.
 The Constitution defines rights that government cannot interfere with.
-Our Founders believe that governments couldn't create rights for people.
+Our Founders believe that governments couldn’t create rights for people.
 If they could, that means government could also take those rights away.
-Instead, our Republic is meant to limit what rights government can't interfere with.
+Instead, our Republic makes it clear what rights the government can’t interfere with.
 Namely; life, liberty, and the pursuit of happiness (property).

 Conclusion – What are you doing for the republic?

 I have no problem when people use the word “democracy” to explain the freedom of ordinary citizens being able to participate in governmental affairs.
 The problem we should have is when it’s used to attack or expand political agendas.
 Too often the word is used as a cover up.

 There are no documents from our Founding Fathers that speaks of our country as a democracy.
 Including the Constitution and the Declaration of Independence.
 They rightly viewed democracy as dangerous to the rights of minorities.